jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

     action void A_WeaponReadyReload(int flags = 0)
     {
         // Check that ammo1 (magazine) is lower than maxamount
-        // and ammo2 (reserve ammo) is above ammouse1 (the amount
+        // and ammo2 (reserve ammo) is at least the same as ammouse1
-        // of magazine ammo used for firing): if (invoker.ammo1.amount < invoker.ammo1.maxamount && invoker.ammo2.amount > invoker.ammouse1)
+        // (the amount of magazine ammo required for firing): if (invoker.ammo1.amount < invoker.ammo1.maxamount && invoker.ammo2.amount >= invoker.ammouse1)
         {
             // If true, add WRF_ALLOWRELOAD to the flags,
             // which is a A_WeaponReady() flag that allows